by Beth von Staats

 As astounding as this sounds, the woman remained there in a trance for a week.
 Upon awakening, Elizabeth Barton began prophesying again, predicting the death of a child living in her household, and as detailed by Archbishop Thomas Cranmer in a letter to Archdeacon Hawkins, “speaking of many high and godly things, telling also wondrously, by the power of the Holy Ghost as it was thought, things done and said in other places, whereas neither she was herself, nor yet heard no report thereof.”
 Soon afterward, she was questioned by a special commission established by then Archbishop William Warham.
 They determined her trances, visions, and prophecies genuine, and a “star was born”.
 At least a thousand people took to the road, processing to the little chapel, and like Jim Morrison’s grave, the Ford Theater, the town of Bethlehem, and the shrine of St. Thomas Beckett, it became a place of pilgrimage.

-Elizabeth Barton’s illustrious or infamous career, depending on one’s point of you, then began in earnest.
+Elizabeth Barton’s illustrious or infamous career, depending on one’s point of view, then began in earnest.
 Admitted to St. Sepulcre’s nunnery in Canterbury, she professed her vows, and her trances, prophecies, and clairvoyance continued and increased unabated.
 Sister Elizabeth’s messages of warning and predictions of the future were reported to the world outside her cloistered community by a group of priests close to the convent, and her fame and celebrity rose to the highest zenith of Tudor society.
 Legitimized as filled with the Holy Spirit by the likes of Archbishop William Warham and Bishop John Fisher, who both met with the “Holy Maid of Kent”, Sister Elizabeth Barton became exceptionally acclaimed throughout the realm, respected for her piety and marveled for her Godly giftedness.

 At the height of her celebrity and positive regard, Sister Elizabeth held an audience with Cardinal Thomas Wolsey, Sir Thomas More, and King Henry VIII — her popularity rivaling the King himself.
 With this type of fame and notoriety, why did this remarkable woman become merely a footnote in history?
 Well, her visions and prophecies took an ominous turn, focusing on the King’s desire to annul his marriage to the great Roman Catholic Queen Catalina de Aragón in favor of the Reformist “usurper” Lady Anne Boleyn.

 Sister Elizabeth Barton, whether truly filled with the Holy Spirit, arrogant, self-righteous, courageous, bold, stupid or insane — take your pick — wrote directly to His Holy Father and spoke frankly to both Cardinal Wolsey and the King.
 To Wolsey, Sister Elizabeth warned that if King Henry abandoned his wife the realm would be left in peril.
 Then Sister Elizabeth frankly warned the King that if he chose to marry the Lady Anne Boleyn, he would reign a mere seven months thereafter, with the Princess Mary eventually ruling the realm.
 Now chew on that for a minute.
 This nun told King Henry VIII TO HIS FACE that his death loomed if he carried forward with his plans.
-What was she thinking?
-Well, amazingly the King chose to ignore her, and Elizabeth Barton, Holy Maid of Kent, went about her business.

 What was she thinking?
 Well, amazingly the King chose to ignore her, and Elizabeth Barton, Holy Maid of Kent, went on her way, holding several meetings with Queen Catherine’s closest courtiers and others taking on her cause.
 Still, King Henry VIII showed considerable and uncharacteristic restraint, even after as this potentially apocryphal story goes: Sister Elizabeth Barton gained access to the King and the then Marquess of Pembroke in a walled-up garden at the abbot of St Augustine’s, Canterbury.
 There she told them both that should they marry, within one month he would no longer be the reigning monarch, dying a villain’s death.
 Though Sister Elizabeth was yet again spared the King’s wrath, his patience was beginning to wear thin.